Accenture/mercury-composable/guides/CHAPTER-8.md

 |:--------------------------:|:-----------------------------------------------:|
 | "service.1" -> "service.2" | "service.1" -> "cloud.connector" -> "service.2" |

-The system supports Kafka, Hazelcast, ActiveMQ (Artemis) and TIBCO out of the box.
+The system supports Kafka out of the box.
 For example, to select kafka, you can configure application.properties like this:

 ```properties
 cloud.connector=kafka
 ```

-The "cloud.connector" parameter can be set to "none", "kafka", "hazelcast", "activemq" or "tibco".
+The "cloud.connector" parameter can be set to "none" or "kafka".
 The default parameter of "cloud.connector" is "none".
 This means the application is not using any network event system "connector", thus running independently.